lasp/xmera/src/fswAlgorithms/effectorInterfaces/prescribedRot1DOF/prescribedRot1DOF.rst

 that a separate translational profiler module must also be connected to the prescribed motion dynamics module to fully define the kinematic motion of the prescribed body.

-This section is to outline the steps needed to setup a prescribed 1 DOF rotational module in python using Basilisk.
+This section is to outline the steps needed to setup a prescribed 1 DOF rotational module in python using Xmera.

 #.
 Import the prescribedRot1DOF class::

-    from Basilisk.fswAlgorithms import prescribedRot1DOF
+    from Xmera.fswAlgorithms import prescribedRot1DOF

 #.
 Create an instantiation of a prescribed rotational 1 DOF C module and the associated C++ container::